kineapps/flutter_archive/README.md

 - Zip all files in a directory (optionally recursively).
 - Zip a given list of files.
 - Unzip an archive file to a given directory.
-- Progress reporting while extracting an archive.
-Get details of zip entries being extracted and allow skip extracting a zip entry.
+- Progress reporting.
+- Extract and zip files selectively (allows excluding files).

 ## Examples